Ghassan-Khazaal/ParkingLot/README.md

 It can be entered using link: **http://localhost/**

+This server is also put in Docker container and its definition can be found in a file *frontend/Dockerfile*.

 #### nginx

 The entry point, allows access to the frontend and the backend.